v0.1

 Concepts

 A richer outdoor mast combining weather and particulate context at parcel edge—successor path beyond mast-lite for full air + weather storytelling.
+Hardware spec and build guide exist; ingest normalization is not yet implemented.

 Ingest + inference + parcel platform as the coherent ‘engine’ that turns evidence into parcel state and dwelling-facing guidance.